Cookie

 Start Windows along with macOS

-If you don't want to reboot your Mac every time you need to switch to OS X, you can use Parallels and virtualize your Windows environment.
+If you don't want to reboot your Mac every time you need to switch to macOS, you can use Parallels and virtualize your Windows environment.
 This software makes it easy to run Windows inside your Mac.
-It is worth noting that the solution is resource intensive, so the whole system may freeze and slow down when running IDM tool on macOS X.
+It is worth noting that the solution is resource intensive, so the whole system may freeze and slow down when running IDM tool on macOS.

 Conclusion